Rebecca

 Stereoscopy Blog Founder and Author

 This blog is dedicated to all things stereoscopic past, present and future.
 My aim is to help make stereoscopy accessible to everyone, regardless of experience and knowledge, demystify it, and show how entertaining, enjoyable, artistic and educational it is.
+I hope to get the art, science, history and enjoyment of stereoscopy back in the limelight, where it belongs.

 Boring bit: Please note that all views in my posts are my own and all blog content belongs to me, unless otherwise stated, or to the respective post’s author.
 External websites which contain links to this blog are not endorsed by or associated with this blog.
 This is an independent blog; it and myself are not affiliated with any clubs or societies, and do not represent any organisations in my posts.
 If you would like to re-use any of the content from this blog, please contact me first.
 Also note, I’m based in the UK and often the events mentioned will reflect this.
+I work full-time, am a part-time student, and a 24/7 geek, so please forgive me if I can’t get back to you as quickly as I would like to.

 Stereoscopy is my life and passion and I look forward to sharing it with you.